skyzh/RISCV-Simulator/README.md

 the circuit until reaching a register.

 In `Session.cpp`, you may replace the sequence of evaluation with a loop.
-For a random sequence of updating circuit status, 10 times is enough to obtain steady state of the circuit.
-The result would stay the same, but runs much slower.
+For a random sequence of updating circuit status, loop of 10 times is enough to obtain steady state of the circuit.
+The result would stay the same, but simulation runs much slower.
 In this way we can verify this implementation is really 'pipelined'.

 ## Tips